tingyu66/test/paper.md

 # Summary

-The fast multipole method (FMM), recognized as one of the top 10 algorithms from the 20-th century, is an algorithm that reduces the complexity of N-body problems from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$ by approximating far-range interactions in a hierarchical way.
+The fast multipole method (FMM), recognized as one of the top 10 algorithms (@BoardSchulten2000) from the 20-th century in scientific computing, is an algorithm that reduces the complexity of N-body problems from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$ by approximating far-range interactions in a hierarchical way.
 Originally developed for fast evaluation of the gravitational potential field, the FMM and its variants now have found many applications in different fields.